AlexeyMatveev686/api/markdown_files/Overview.md

 # ONLYOFFICE Document Builder in action

-This is a live example of how **ONLYOFFICE Document Builder** works.
+This is a live exemple of how **ONLYOFFICE Document Builder** works.
 You may upload your own script for documents using the **Upload your own script** button and selecting the necessary file on your PC.

 ## Generate a document from the script below, edit it or upload your own script